athaddius/STIRMetrics/README.md

 **Note:** For the challenge, we will run your model on the testing set with `--num_data -1`.
 Ensure your model executes in a reasonable amount of time.
 Set your modeltype, or use MFT, RAFT, CSRT to see baseline results for 2D (`RAFT_Stereo_RAFT` is the only modeltype baseline available for 3D). `ontestingset` must be set to 1 for the docker submission, since your model will **not** have access to the ending segmentation locations.
 For the challenge we will be running your model via the flow2d/3d commands.
 Thus we recommend not modifying the command-line interface to this file.

-### 3. Calculate metricss
+### 3. Calculate metrics

-The generated ground truth files (start and end gt locations) and your estimates can then be passed into the metric calculator with this:
+The generated ground truth files (start and end ground truth locations) and your estimates can then be passed into the metric calculator with this:

 ```
 python datatest/calculate_error_from_json2d.py --startgt results/gt_positions_start_all_test.json --endgt results/gt_positions_end_all_test.json  --model_predictions results/positions_<numdata><YOURMODEL>test.json